gaphor/gaphor/docs/getting_started.md

 ### Reset Tool Automatically

-By default the pointer tool is selected after an element is placed from the toolbox.
+By default, the pointer tool is selected after an element is placed from the toolbox.
 If this option is turned off, the same type of element will be placed by clicking in the diagram until another element is selected in the toolbox.

 ### Remove Unused Elements

-By default elements that are not part of any diagram in the model will be removed.
+By default, elements that are not part of any diagram in the model will be removed.
 If this option is turned off, elements remain in the model and may be found in the model browser.

 ### Diagram Language